 The long-range capital financial model makes several assumptions in analyzing funding solutions for the backlog of unfunded capital needs.
-These include the estimated borrowing costs for future debt issuances, the level of future funding from other non-debt sources for capital projects, and that General Fund expenditures of the District continue to grow at approximately 3% into the future through FY 2023, and only decline to 2.5% in years thereafter.
+These include the estimated borrowing costs for future debt issuances, the level of future funding from other non-debt sources for capital projects, and that General Fund expenditures of the District continue to grow at approximately 3% into the future through FY 2024, and only decline to 2.5% in years thereafter.
 In addition to those assumptions, there are three key assumptions in the model, which drive how the model optimizes various funding solutions.
 These include:

-1. Maximization of debt issuances:
+1. Optimization of debt issuances:

-The model is structured to always maximize the amount of debt issued in each fiscal year outside of the current CIP period, while remaining within statutory debt limits.
+The model is structured to maximize the amount of debt issued in each fiscal year immediately outside of the current CIP period, while remaining within statutory debt limits, until paygo amounts have increased significantly, and thereafter lowering the amount of debt issued annually to achieve a more balanced overall mix of funding to meet the District's capital needs.
+This also provides substantial borrowing capacity after 2027 to fund future new capital projects.